CoolCat467/MineOS-Market-Server/README.md

 to access "private" IP addresses.

-Edit your opencomputers configuration file (usually located at `.minecraft/config/opencomputers/settings.conf`), and close to line 1000 you need to change `deny private` to `allow private`, otherwise you will encounter the "Address is not allowed" issue.
+Edit your opencomputers configuration file (usually located at `.minecraft/config/opencomputers/settings.conf`), and close to line 675 or so you need to change `deny private` to `allow private`, otherwise you will encounter the "Address is not allowed" issue.

 ## Configuration